-As of March 31, 2019, we had approximately \$298.6 million of total debt outstanding, classified as short and long term.
-As a result of our indebtedness, a portion of our cash flow will be required to pay interest and principal on the 2019 Notes, which mature on May 30, 2019, and 2025 Notes if the notes are not converted to shares of common stock prior to maturity.
+As of September 30, 2019, we had approximately \$276 million of total debt outstanding, classified as long term.
+As a result of our indebtedness, a portion of our cash flow will be required to pay interest and principal on the 2025 Notes if the notes are not converted to shares of common stock prior to maturity.
 We may not generate sufficient cash flow from operations or have future borrowings available to enable us to repay our indebtedness or to fund other liquidity needs.

-Our indebtedness pursuant to the 2019 Notes and 2025 Notes could have important consequences.
+Our indebtedness pursuant to the 2025 Notes could have important consequences.
 For example, it could:

-- · make it more difficult for us to satisfy our obligations with respect to any other debt we may incur in the future; - increase our vulnerability to general adverse economic and industry conditions; - require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness and related interest, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes; - · limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - increase our cost of borrowing; - · place us at a competitive disadvantage compared to our competitors that may have less debt; and - limit our ability to obtain additional financing for working capital, capital expenditures, acquisitions, debt service requirements or general corporate purposes.
+- make it more difficult for us to satisfy our obligations with respect to any other debt we may incur in the future; - increase our vulnerability to general adverse economic and industry conditions; - require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness and related interest, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - increase our cost of borrowing; - place us at a competitive disadvantage compared to our competitors that may have less debt; and - limit our ability to obtain additional financing for working capital, capital expenditures, acquisitions, debt service requirements or general corporate purposes.

 We expect to use cash flow from operations and outside financings to meet our current and future financial obligations, including funding our operations, debt service and capital expenditures.
 Our ability to make these payments depends on our future performance, which will be affected by financial, business, economic and other factors, many of which we cannot control.
 Our business may not generate sufficient cash flow from operations in the future, which could result in our being unable to repay indebtedness, or to fund other liquidity needs.
-If we do not generate sufficient cash from operations, we may be forced to reduce or delay our business activities and capital expenditures, sell assets, obtain additional debt or equity capital or restructure or refinance all or a portion of our debt, including the 2019 Notes and 2025 Notes, on or before maturity.
+If we do not generate sufficient cash from operations, we may be forced to reduce or delay our business activities and capital expenditures, sell assets, obtain additional debt or equity capital or restructure or refinance all or a portion of our debt, including the 2025 Notes, on or before maturity.
 We cannot make any assurances that we will be able to accomplish any of these alternatives on terms acceptable to us, or at all.
 In addition, the terms of existing or future indebtedness may limit our ability to pursue any of these alternatives.

-We may be unable to raise the funds necessary to repurchase the 2019 Notes and 2025 Notes for cash following a fundamental change, or to pay any cash amounts due upon conversion, and our future indebtedness may limit our ability to repurchase the 2019 Notes and 2025 Notes or pay cash upon their conversion.
+We may be unable to raise the funds necessary to repurchase the 2025 Notes for cash following a fundamental change, or to pay any cash amounts due upon conversion, and our future indebtedness may limit our ability to repurchase the 2025 Notes or pay cash upon their conversion.